Quick Stats

 Founders: Donald E. Noble (1915-2002) and Alice M. Noble (1915-2010)

-Donald E. Noble served as CEO of Wooster Rubber Company (later Rubbermaid) from 1959 to 1980, building the company into a nationally recognized brand.
+Donald E. Noble served as CEO of Wooster Rubber Company (later Rubbermaid) from 1959 to 1980, building the company into a nationally recognised brand.
 He was a noted benefactor to the College of Wooster, where he served on the board of trustees for 41 years.
 Alice M. Noble was an active community volunteer who served on the Board of Directors for Interfaith Housing Corp and single-handedly raised the private donations necessary to build the Knights Field Pool in Wooster.

 The couple's first date was ice skating at Brookside Park Ice Arena in Cleveland in January 1934, which inspired their later gift of the Alice Noble Ice Arena to the Wooster community.